atoone/BeastEm/VIDEOBEAST.md

 This will map the 16Kb VideoBeast page into the Z80 memory map from address `0x4000` to `0x7FFF`.
 Note that the BIOS routine will RETurn at the end, so the snippet above should be CALLed to work.

-You can try this out by starting the memory editor in MicroBeast (Cursor down to find it from the main clock display), and editing from address `0x8000` - enter the byte sequence for the snippet above, `3E 01 1E 40 C3 E2 FD`, then move the cursor to the start of the sequence and hit `X` to execute.
+You can try this out by starting the memory editor in MicroBeast within the emulator (Cursor down to find it from the main clock display), and editing from address `0x8000` - enter the byte sequence for the snippet above, `3E 01 1E 40 C3 E2 FD`, then move the cursor to the start of the sequence and hit `X` to execute.

 Now, navigate to address `0x4000` (hit delete to stop editing values, then Enter to go to a new address).
 The default register configuration (specified in the `video_registers.mem` file) boots VideoBeast with the start of video RAM paged in and configured as a Text layer.
 Editing the first two bytes from address `0x4000` to `65 10` should display the character `e` on screen.
 Try different values to see how Text layers behave.